 Handling one-time expenses

-Watch out for project costs sneaking into next year’s baseline.
-If you moved offices for $50K last year, don’t let that become your new normal.
-Pull out one-offs before adding increments.
+Watch out for project costs sneaking into next year's baseline.
+If you moved offices for $50K last year, do not let that become your new normal.
+Pull out one-off expenditures completely before adding your new increments.

 Step-function costs

-Some expenses jump in steps.
-One new teammate doesn’t change the rent.
-Twenty might mean a new lease.
-Same for software; you could pay the same until you hit a user threshold, and then pay more.
-Don’t assume everything grows smoothly.
+Some expenses jump in distinct steps.
+One new teammate does not change the rent.
+Twenty new teammates might mean signing a new building lease.
+The same logic applies to software.
+You could pay the same flat rate until you hit a user threshold, and then pay significantly more.
+Do not assume all costs grow smoothly.

 Contractual changes and renewals

-Build known cost jumps into your base.
-If your insurance is going up 12%, plug that in directly, not as just another percentage.
+Build known cost jumps directly into your base.
+If your insurance costs go up 12% next year, plug that number in directly rather than relying on a blended percentage.

 Growth and transformation challenges

-If your company is growing fast or shifting strategies, your old numbers might be off.
-Use incremental budgeting for what’s stable, but plan in detail for changing areas.
+If your company grows fast or shifts strategies, your old numbers might steer you wrong.
+Use incremental budgeting strictly for what stays stable, but plan your changing areas in sharp detail.

 Benchmarks and rules of thumb

-• most stable companies use 2-5% increases for basic cost growth or inflation
+- Most stable companies use 2-5% increases for basic cost growth or general inflation.

-• high-growth companies often ramp 15-30% when budgets need to scale with sales or headcount
+- High-growth companies often ramp up by 15-30% when budgets need to scale with sales or hiring goals.

-• budget cycles are usually 40-60% faster with incremental budgeting
+- Budget cycles usually finish 40-60% faster when powered by an incremental budgeting process.

-• firms often set aside 5-10% for contingency or strategic reserves
+- Firms often set aside 5-10% of the total budget for contingencies or strategic reserves.

-• quarterly reforecasting keeps your budget up to date
+- Quarterly reforecasting keeps your budget accurate and completely up to date.

 These patterns help you gauge if your team’s on track or needs to dial in your process.